Softolite/textshare-app-api/README.md

-# gym-app-backend
+# textshare-app-backend
-SpringBoot server for the gym app
+python/django server for the textshare app